arthur-van-acker/python-gui-project-template/docs/BEGINNER-FIELD-GUIDE.md

 4. **Smoke test** the generated installer on a clean Windows profile.
 5. **Zip and publish** `dist/` as the release payload (see `docs/RELEASE.md#6-publish-github-release`).

+`--ci` skips pauses and writes to `%TEMP%` so GitHub Actions can run unattended; the plain invocation prompts you and installs under `%LOCALAPPDATA%`.
+Both commands require Windows, PowerShell, and access to the Windows desktop shell (no Server Core).
+Capture a screenshot of the final `dist/` explorer window before zipping so teammates know exactly which files to ship.

 > _Screenshot placeholder: PowerShell transcript from `wheel-builder.bat` plus the resulting `dist/` explorer window._

 [Back to TOC](#table-of-contents)